-B-1.04 Implement taller than 2 the Tall Building Strategy to address seismic vulnerability of buildings 250 feet LEAD: PROGRESS N 2021: ORCP buildings ex report has t earthquake standards f enrollment it has not be with a struc dations from the tall building study have formally been moved to the tall secutive panel for further implementation.
-During the reporting period, a been commissioned to advance the development of performance-based design standards.
-Currently, the city is working on developing these or city-owned buildings.
-Draft legislation has been developed to require of buildings into the Building Occupancy Resumption Program (BORP), but een submitted.
-Many actions have been wrapped into an existing contract tural engineer and will commence following the development of the uilding safety program.
+B-1.04 Implement the Tall Building Strategy to address seismic vulnerability of buildings taller than 250 feet LEAD: PROGRESSI N 2021: ORCP Recommendations from the tall building study have formally been moved to the tall buildings executive panel for further implementation.
+During the reporting period, a report has been commissioned to advance the development of performance-based earthquake design standards.
+Currently, the city is working on developing these standards for city-owned buildings.
+Draft legislation has been developed to require enrollment of buildings into the Building Occupancy Resumption Program (BORP), but it has not been submitted.
+Many actions have been wrapped into an existing contract with a structural engineer and will commence following the development of the concrete building safety program.
 STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY): Progressing on schedule N/A